Founded in 1993, JAZZANTIQUA

 JazzAntiqua has been recognized with grant awards from the

-Doolittle Foundation, Los Angeles County Arts Commission, California Arts Council, Frances E. Williams Artists Grant and
+Doolittle Foundation, Los Angeles County Arts Commission, California Arts Council, Los Angeles Department of Cultural Affairs

-at: Playboy Jazz Festival (Hollywood Bowl), Dorothy Chandler Pavilion (Music Center of Los Angeles), Luckman Fine Arts Complex,
+presented at: Playboy Jazz Festival (Hollywood Bowl), Dorothy Chandler Pavilion (Music Center of Los Angeles), Luckman Fine

-Los Angeles County Museum of Art, California African American Museum, The Jazz Bakery, Irvine Barclay Theatre, Ford Amphitheatre,
+Arts Complex, Los Angeles County Museum of Art, California African American Museum, The Jazz Bakery, Irvine Barclay Theatre,

-Japan America Theatre, Dance Mission Theatre (San Francisco), Nate Holden Performing Arts Center, UCLA Hammer Museum, McCallum
+Ford Amphitheatre, Japan America Theatre, Dance Mission Theatre (San Francisco), Nate Holden Performing Arts Center, UCLA

-Theatre (Palm Desert), Watts Towers Jazz Festival, Southern Theatre (Minneapolis), Laney College (Oakland), and many other
+Hammer Museum, McCallum Theatre (Palm Desert), Watts Towers Jazz Festival, Southern Theatre (Minneapolis), Laney College

 PAT TAYLOR (Artistic Director/Choreographer) blends